Spin-1 quarkonia in a rotating frame and their spin contents

 To this end, let us first discuss the phenomenological structure of $\Pi^+(\omega)$.
 In an inertial frame, $\Omega$ dependent terms do not appear so that $\Pi^+(\omega)=\omega^2 \Pi^{\text{vac}}(\omega^2)$.
 Once we turn on the rotation, the energy of a right circularly polarized state is shifted by $-\go\Omega$ as we assumed.
 If this energy shift happens equally, i.e. $\go$ is universal, for all vector states contributing in Eq.\eqref{correlationftn}, we can expect that $\Pi^+(\omega)\to\Pi^+(\omega+\go\Omega)$ in the rotating frame.
 By comparing this with Eq.(\ref{piplus}), we can infer a simple relation between $\Pi^\vac(\omega^2)$ and $\Pi^\rot(\omega^2)$,

 where the subscript `phen' indicates that this relation is derived from a phenomenological point of view.
-Furthermore, by applying this relation to the standard vacuum dispersion relation, we obtain the following useful expression
+Furthermore, by applying this relation to the dispersion relation in vacuum, we obtain the following useful expression

-In the following, we will show that the Operator Product Expansion(OPE) satisfies a universal relation where the `rot' part of the perturbative and non-perturbative contributions are related to their respective `vac' parts as in Eq.\eqref{simplerelation} but with $g_\Omega=1$.
-For that purpose, let us move on to the OPE side.
-For a heavy quark system, we need to compute the following function in the deep Euclidean space ($Q^2=-q^2 \gg 0$),

-where $S(x,0)$ and $S(0,x)$ denote quark propagators.
-To compute this function in the rotating frame, we should use quark propagators in the rotating frame.
+In the following, we will show that the Operator Product Expansion(OPE) satisfies a universal formula where the `rot' part of the perturbative and non-perturbative contributions are related to their respective `vac' parts as in Eq.\eqref{simplerelation} but with $\go=1$.
+To compute the OPE of Eq.\eqref{correlationftn} in the rotating frame, we first consider quark propagators in the rotating frame.
 Referring to Eq.(\ref{Diraceq}), we use the following expansion of the quark propagator in terms of the coupling constant and $\Omega$,